jdicioccio/cablemodem_stats/README.md

 I wrote this tool as I was having issues with my cable internet and wanted to have solid documentation to back it up.
 The issues have since been resolved.
 Hopefully this comes in handy for others.

+**This, so far, is only known to work on the Motorola MB8600.** If you have a different cable modem, feel free to give it a shot, but know that it's a roll of the dice.

 ## Prerequisites
 - Rust compiler (I'm using 1.44.1)
 - RRDTool